yuor546/repo/README.md

 - **Voice Recognition**: Register your voice with `/registervoice`.
 When anyone posts an audio attachment the bot automatically compares it against registered samples and announces who it sounds like.
 - **Cookies**: Server owners can gift the bot happiness cookies via `/giftcookies`.
 - **Rewards**: Win games to earn reward points and view them with `/rewards`.
+- **Relationships**: Each user has a 1-100 relationship score with every bot and can check it via `/relationship`.
 - **Sibling Chat**: Use `/converse` to watch the sibling bots talk to each other for a few rounds.
 They will also naturally reply to one another when sharing a channel, up to a few messages each time.
 - **Deep Training Command**: Kick off LSTM training from Discord with `/deeptrain`.
 - **Language Filter**: The bot allows mild swearing but will replace any blocked terms with `[filtered]`.